NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 4. A $$\log n$$ factor indeed optimize self-attention for long context.

-5. What's even more encouraging is that NTK-RoPE performs significantly better in 'repeated' extrapolation compared to 'non-repeated', suggesting that LLM with NTK-RoPE still retain the global attention across the expanded context, rather than confining attention to a limited scope.
+5. What's even more encouraging is that NTK-RoPE performs significantly better in 'repeated' extrapolation compared to 'non-repeated', suggesting that LLM with NTK-RoPE still retain the global attention ability across the expanded context, rather than confining its attention to a limited scope.